ananya7-droid/timetable-application/README.md

 bash
 pip install -r requirements.txt

-Usage
+Usage:
 Run the Streamlit app:

-bash
+- bash
 streamlit run app.py
 Login as admin

-Click "Generate Timetable" for the chosen semester/class
+- Click "Generate Timetable" for the chosen semester/class

-View the timetable and export to Excel if needed
+- View the timetable and export to Excel if needed

 Data Format:
 Place input CSV files in the data/ folder: